francoto/akaze/README.md

 | Descriptor    |            10            |    0.9    |

 ## Limitations
 - The CUDA version currently comes with some limitations.
-The maximum number of detected keypoints _before_ filtering is 8192, and the maximum number per level is 2048.
+The maximum number of detected keypoints _before_ filtering is 8196 points per level.
 This constraint might be relatex in future updates.
 - The only descriptor available is MLDB, as proposed in the original authors' paper.
 - Currently it only works with 4 octaves and 4 sub-levels (default settings).